SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 - Fully responsive layout for mobile and desktop.
 - All form controls are accessible via keyboard and screen readers.
 - Clear focus states and error indicators for all inputs.

 ---

+### Additional Features

+#### Email Templates
+- **Order Confirmation for Guests**: Sends an email confirmation for guest orders.
+This grants them access to track their order.
+- **Email Verified Confirmation**: Notifies users when their email is successfully verified.
+- **Verification Email**: Sends a verification email to users upon registration.
+- **Order Confirmation for Authenticated Users**: Sends an email confirmation for orders placed by logged-in users.
+Has a button that takes them to their user profile dashboard to track their order.

+#### Error Templates
+- Custom error pages for various HTTP status codes:
+  - `400.html`: Bad Request
+  - `401.html`: Unauthorized
+  - `403.html`: Forbidden
+  - `404.html`: Not Found
+  - `408.html`: Request Timeout
+  - `500.html`: Internal Server Error
+  - `502.html`: Bad Gateway
+  - `503.html`: Service Unavailable

+#### Dashboard App
+- **Admin Dashboard**: Provides an interface for managing artworks, orders, and users.
+- **User Profile Dashboard**: Allows users to view and manage their profile details.
+They can manage their orders and see order history, all cancelled orders are hidden.
+- **Guest Order Dashboard**: Enables guests to track their orders.
+- **Modals for Admin Actions**:
+  - Edit Artwork
+  - Add Artwork
+  - Delete Artwork
+  - Edit Order
+  - Delete Order
+  - Update Order

+#### Profiles App
+- **User Profiles**: Stores user-specific information, including addresses and preferences.
+- **Admin Features**: Allows management of user roles and approvals for artists.
+- **Signals**: Handles events like profile creation upon user registration.
+- **Fixtures**: Predefined data for testing profiles and addresses.
+- **Authentication** Features: Login, logout, signup, and email verification.

+#### Square Integration with SCA
+- **Secure Payments**: Integrated Square API for processing payments with Strong Customer Authentication (SCA).
+- **Order Confirmation**: Ensures payment details are securely handled and confirmed.
+- **Error Handling**: Custom logic to manage Square API errors, ensuring a seamless user experience.
+- **Testing**: Comprehensive tests to validate payment workflows and error scenarios.

+---